lilitpghs/cloud-analytics-root-cause-analysis/README.md

 #### Problem Context

 Modern cloud applications rely on microservices architectures, where individual user requests propagate across many independent services.
-While monitoring systems capture large volumes of:
+While monitoring systems capture large volumes of

-application traces
+- application traces

-span-level metadata
+- span-level metadata

-error indicators
+- error indicators

-identifying the true root cause of failures remains difficult.
+identifying **the true root cause** of failures remains difficult.

 Traditional monitoring highlights where issues appear, but often fails to explain:

-which components are responsible
+- which components are responsible

-which attributes drive failures
+- which attributes drive failures

-how issues propagate across services
+- how issues propagate across services

-This project addresses that gap by combining high-performing machine learning models with explainable AI (XAI) techniques to support clearer and faster diagnosis.
+This project addresses that gap by combining **high-performing machine learning models** with **explainable AI (XAI)** techniques to support clearer and faster diagnosis.